limansky/limansky_me/posts/2016-07-20-Scala-type-variance-and-Java-collections.md

   .map(s => ScalaMessage(s, LocalDateTime.now())).asInstanceOf[List[Message]].asJava)
 ```

-It also works, but it looks ugly.
+This also works, but it looks ugly.

-3. We can try to write own converter.
-We will use an implicit class to wrap
+3. We can try to write our own converter.
+We will use an implicit class to wrap a
    `Seq[A]`.
 This class will have a method `asJava[B]` which returns Java list
    of `B`.
 But we cannot just put instances of `A` in the collection of
    arbitrary `B`.
-But we don't need it.
-We need only `B`s which are parents
+Fortunately we don't need to do that.
+We are interested only in `B`s
-   of `A`.
+   which are parents of `A`, because such cast is always safe.
 So the code is:

 ```Scala
 object Converters {